-StrongStrong potential to deliver socio-economic benefits of jobs, skills and h is very likely to induce private sector investment and support a high leve creation in innovative and future industries, requiring an increased leve workers.
-Strong potential to support the health agenda, encouraging a lifestyle, and reducing pollution.
+Strong Strong potential to deliver socio-economic benefits of jobs, skills and health.
+Policy is very likely to induce private sector investment and support a high level of job creation in innovative and future industries, requiring an increased level of skilled workers.
+Strong potential to support the health agenda, encouraging an active lifestyle, and reducing pollution.
 Medium Those opportunities where there is a more modest potential to deliver socio-economic targets of jobs, skills and health, or where the potential is strong but uncertainty is high.
 Some potential to support the health agenda, encouraging an active lifestyle, and reducing pollution.
 Low Weaker potential to deliver socio-economic targets of jobs, skills or health.
 Policy may not have strong outcomes in all three socio-economic areas, or, only over the long-term horizon.